Squamous cell carcinoma in situ

 Squamous cell carcinoma in situ is a non-invasive type of cancer made up of squamous cells.
 It is called non-invasive because the abnormal cells have not spread into any of the surrounding tissues.
 If left untreated, this condition can turn into a type of invasive cancer called squamous cell carcinoma.

 Squamous cell carcinoma in situ can develop anywhere in the body where squamous cells are normally found including the skin, oral cavity, esophagus, and lungs.
-This condition can also develop in areas of the body where squamous cells are not normally found but where they arise after periods of long-standing inflammation (for example in the bladder).
+This condition can also develop in areas of the body where squamous cells are not normally found but where they arise after periods of long-standing inflammation from a process called squamous metaplasia.

 What causes squamous cell carcinoma in situ?

-The cause of squamous cell carcinoma in situ depends on where the tumour starts.
-In the skin, most tumours are associated with long-term and excessive exposure to UV radiation, typically from the sun.
-Tumours in the oral cavity, larynx, esophagus, and lungs are associated with tobacco smoke.
-Immune suppression related to medications or immune disorders increases the risk of developing squamous cell carcinoma in situ in both the skin and internal sites.
+The cause of squamous cell carcinoma in situ varies based on the tumor’s location.
+Long-term and excessive exposure to UV radiation, usually from the sun, causes most skin tumors.
+Tobacco smoke is a common cause of tumors in the oral cavity, larynx, esophagus, and lungs.
+Additionally, medications or immune disorders that suppress the immune system increase the risk of developing this condition in both the skin and internal sites.

 What does squamous cell carcinoma in situ look like under the microscope?

-When examined under the microscope, squamous cell carcinoma in situ is made up of large abnormal-looking squamous cells that replace the healthy squamous cells normally found in the epidermis (for skin tumours) or the epithelium (for tumours in other parts of the body).
-The tumour cells often have large atypical (abnormal) shaped nuclei.
-Mitotic figures (tumour cells dividing to create new tumour cells) are also commonly seen.
+Under the microscope, this non-invasive type of cancer is made up of large abnormal-looking squamous cells that replace the healthy squamous cells normally found in the epidermis (for skin tumours) or the epithelium (for tumours in other parts of the body).
+The tumour cells often have large atypical (abnormal) shaped nuclei. that may be described as hyperchromatic (darker than normal) or pleomorphic (varying in shape and size).
+Mitotic figures (cells dividing to create new tumour cells) are also commonly seen.

 squamous cell carcinoma in situ